 The healthcare industry is consolidating rapidly as it moves toward value-based care.
 In 2018, Definitive Healthcare tracked an astounding 803 mergers and acquisitions (M&As) and 858 affiliation and partnership announcements, which means that consolidations were taking place almost every single business day of the year.

-There are conflicting views on what all of this means.
-Some see the consolidation trend as a movement toward lower costs and better care, as smaller hospitals become affiliated with bigger healthcare systems and better technologies, but others are concerned about the growing power of healthcare industry giants.
-Either way, this trend is here to stay – and is even slated to accelerate over the next few years.
+There are conflicting views about what all of this means.
+Some see the consolidation trend as a movement toward lower costs and better care, as smaller hospitals become affiliated with bigger integrated delivery networks (IDNs) and better technologies.
+Others, however, are concerned about the growing power of healthcare industry giants.
+Either way, this trend is here to stay—and is even slated to accelerate over the next few years.

-The healthcare consumer today is frugal, technology savvy, and seeking convenience:
+The healthcare consumer today is frugal, technology savvy, and constantly in search of convenience:

-Cost: 65 percent of commercial insurance respondents selected cost as a top factor when choosing where to seek care.
+Cost: 65 percent of commercial insurance respondents indicated that cost was a top factor when choosing where to seek care.

 Technology-driven: Patients are increasingly looking at online reviews, transparent pricing, and satisfaction ratings for local providers to determine where they will go to get their treatments.